redhat-cop/cloud.vmware_ops/roles/provision_virtual_esxi/README.md

 ## Role Variables

 ### Auth

-- **provision_virtual_esxi_hostname**:
+- **provision_virtual_esxi_hostname** (str, required)
-  - str, The name of the ESXi or vCenter on which you want to deploy the vm.
-Required.
+    - The hostname or IP address of the vSphere vCenter or ESXi host.
     - If this variable is not set, the collection level variable `vmware_ops_hostname` will be used.
 If that variable is not set, the environment variable `VMWARE_HOST` will be used.
 At least one of these variables must be set to use this role.
     - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **provision_virtual_esxi_username**:
+- **provision_virtual_esxi_username** (str, required)
-  - str, The username to use to authenticate to the ESXi or vCenter on which you want to deploy the vm.
-Required.
+    - The vSphere vCenter or ESXi host username.
     - If this variable is not set, the collection level variable `vmware_ops_username` will be used.
 If that variable is not set, the environment variable `VMWARE_USER` will be used.
 At least one of these variables must be set to use this role.
     - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **provision_virtual_esxi_password**:
+- **provision_virtual_esxi_password** (str, required)
-  - str, The password to use to authenticate to the ESXi or vCenter on which you want to deploy the vm.
-Required.
+    - The vSphere vCenter or ESXi host password.
     - If this variable is not set, the collection level variable `vmware_ops_password` will be used.
 If that variable is not set, the environment variable `VMWARE_PASSWORD` will be used.
 At least one of these variables must be set to use this role.
     - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **provision_virtual_esxi_validate_certs**:
+- **provision_virtual_esxi_validate_certs** (bool)
-  - bool, If true then certificates will be validated when connecting to the ESXi or vCenter for auth.
-Optional.
+    - Allows connection when SSL certificates are not valid.
+Set to false when certificates are not trusted.
     - If this variable is not set, the collection level variable `vmware_ops_validate_certs` will be used.
 If that variable is not set, the environment variable `VMWARE_VALIDATE_CERTS` will be used.
     - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **provision_virtual_esxi_port**:
+- **provision_virtual_esxi_port** (int or str)
-  - int, The port to use when connecting to the ESXi or vCenter for auth.
-Optional.
+    - The port used to authenticate to the vSphere vCenter or ESXi host.
     - If this variable is not set, the collection level variable `vmware_ops_port` will be used.
 If that variable is not set, the environment variable `VMWARE_PORT` will be used.
     - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

 ### Placement

-- **provision_virtual_esxi_cluster**:
+- **provision_virtual_esxi_cluster** (str)
-  - str, The name of the cluster in which you want to deploy the new vms.
+    - The name of the cluster in which you want to deploy the new vms.

-- **provision_virtual_esxi_datacenter**:
+- **provision_virtual_esxi_datacenter** (str)
-  - str, The name of the datacenter in which you want to deploy the new vms.
+    - The name of the datacenter in which you want to deploy the new vms.

-- **provision_virtual_esxi_resource_pool**:
+- **provision_virtual_esxi_resource_pool** (str)
-  - str, The name of the resource pool in which to place the VMs.
+    - The name of the resource pool in which to place the VMs.
 It's recommended to use a resource pool and limit the amount of resources these ESXi hosts can use

-- **provision_virtual_esxi_folder**:
+- **provision_virtual_esxi_folder** (str)
-  - str, The name of the folder in which to place the VMs
+    - The name of the folder in which to place the VMs

 ### VM Options

-- **provision_virtual_esxi_vms**:
+- **provision_virtual_esxi_vms** (list(dict))
-  - list(dict), A list of dictionaries describing the ESXi hosts you want to manage.
+    - A list of dictionaries describing the ESXi hosts you want to manage.
 If no VM exists with the name, a new VM will be created.
 VMs are created in parallel to save time.
-  - **Members**
+    - **Elements**:
-    - name - str, The name of the VM that you want to manage.
+        - `name` - str, The name of the VM that you want to manage.
 Required
-    - networks - list(dict), The network definition specific to this VM.
+        - `networks` - list(dict), The network definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_networks` is used.
-    - disks - list(dict), The disk definition specific to this VM.
+        - `disks` - list(dict), The disk definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_disks` is used.
-    - memory_mb - int, The memory definition specific to this VM.
+        - `memory_mb` - int, The memory definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_memory_mb` is used.
-    - cpus - int, The cpu definition specific to this VM.
+        - `cpus` - int, The cpu definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_cpus` is used.

-- **provision_virtual_esxi_datastore_iso_path**:
+- **provision_virtual_esxi_datastore_iso_path** (str)
-  - str, The datastore path to the ESXi ISO file that new VMs should use to boot.
+    - The datastore path to the ESXi ISO file that new VMs should use to boot.
 For example, a file in the folder ISO on datastore1 might have the path `[datastore1] ISO\my_esxi_8.iso`

-- **provision_virtual_esxi_networks**:
+- **provision_virtual_esxi_networks** (list(dict), required)
-  - list(dict), A list of dictionaries describing the network device configs for this VM.
-Required.
+    - A list of dictionaries describing the network device configs for this VM.
 You may need to enable promiscuous mode and allow forged transmits on the upstream port group/vSwitch to have a working network downstream.
 See https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_guest_module.html#parameter-networks
     - Default is a DHCP vmxnet3 NIC on 'VM Network'

-- **provision_virtual_esxi_disks**:
+- **provision_virtual_esxi_disks** (list(dict))
-  - list(dict), A list of dictionaries describing the disk device configs for this VM.
+    - A list of dictionaries describing the disk device configs for this VM.
 See https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_guest_module.html#parameter-disk
     - Default is a thin provisioned 100 GB disk

-- **provision_virtual_esxi_memory_mb**:
+- **provision_virtual_esxi_memory_mb** (int)
-  - int, The amount of memory to assign to this VM.
+    - The amount of memory to assign to this VM.
     - Default is 18000

-- **provision_virtual_esxi_cpus**:
+- **provision_virtual_esxi_cpus** (int)
-  - int, The number of vCPUs to assign to this VM.
+    - The number of vCPUs to assign to this VM.
     - Default is 4

-- **provision_virtual_esxi_boot_firmware**:
+- **provision_virtual_esxi_boot_firmware** (str)
-  - str, The type of boot firmware that the VM should be configured to use. 'bios' or 'uefi'
+    - The type of boot firmware that the VM should be configured to use.
     - Default value is 'bios'
+    - Choices: [`bios`, `uefi`]

-## Example Playbook
+## Examples

 ```yaml
 ---
 # In the playbook below, 3 ESXi hosts are created